SOUTHEASTERN WISCONSIN CHAPTER PUBLIC RELATIONS SOCIETY OF AMERICA, INC.

 Section 4.
 Termination of Chapter Membership.
 Any member who for any reason ceases to be a member of the Society or is dropped from the Society’s roll for nonpayment of dues shall cease to be a member of the chapter and shall be dropped from the Chapter roll.

 Section 5.
 Rights and Privileges of Membership.
-The right to serve as a member of the Southeastern Wisconsin Chapter Board, as an Assembly Delegate or Alternate Delegate or as professional advisor to a PRSSA Chapter, shall be limited to members who are accredited..
+The right to serve as a member of the Southeastern Wisconsin Chapter Board, as an Assembly Delegate or Alternate Delegate or as professional advisor to a PRSSA Chapter, shall be limited to members in good standing.

 ARTICLE IV – DUES